movestore/write-shapefile/README.md

 moveStack in Movebank format

 ### Artefacts
-`moveapps_shapefile/`: folder containing the shapefile files for input to a GIS software.
+`data_shps.zip`: zipped file containing the shapefile files for input to a GIS software.
 The four files are `data.dbf`, `data.prj`, `data.shp` and `data.shx`, and contain all tracking data of the input data set.

-`data_shps.zip`: zipped file of the above named shapefile files to be loaded into GIS software.

 ### Parameters
 no parameters